Or, Scan This QR Code

 Kno Ho Co Ashland CAC currently operates half day and full day Head Start options at all 6 locations.
 Children attend either half a day or a full day.
 Classes typically begin in September and last until mid-May.
 Classes are held Monday through Thursday with Fridays available to staff for training.

 Head Start teachers have a degree in Early Childhood Education or a related field.
 Some of the teachers hold State of Ohio Teaching licenses.
 Assistant teachers must have a minimum of a CDA certificate, but many have taken college level classes in Early Childhood Education.

 Kno Ho Co Ashland CAC Head Start centers participate in the State of Ohio’s Step Up to Quality rating system.

 Ashland County Head Start centers are located in the villages of Sullivan and Loudonville in Ashland County and in the City of Ashland.

 In Holmes County centers are located in the villages of Glenmont and Millersburg.

-Children with disabilities are welcome in the Head Start program and may receive special services or therapies.
+Children with disabilities are welcome in the Head Start program and may receive special services or therapies while attending.

 Some Head Start centers provide transportation by Licensed Ohio School Bus.

 Applications for low income children to attend Head Start are available starting in March of each year for the following fall.
 Applications are taken via telephone at 330-377-4567 or the apply here link on the website or by scanning the QR code.

 At or below 130% of the Federal Poverty Level.